 Interestingly, the Baby Shark Dance is also the third most liked video on YouTube to date, making it one of the most polarizing videos to ever grace YouTube's video page.

 Currently, the most-viewed YouTube video published in 2023 is TQG by KAROL G and Shakira.
-Published on February 24, 2023, TQG has accrued over 694.5 million views and is expected to hit 700 million by July 30th.
+Published on February 24, 2023, TQG has accrued over 965 million views.

 Runners up include: